Zplusdragon/CION_ReIDZoo/CION_Finetune/TransReID/README.md

 ## Evaluation

+After the TransReID fine-tuning, you can run the following command to evaluate the performance.

 ```bash
 python test.py --config_file 'choose which config to test' MODEL.DEVICE_ID "('your device id')" TEST.WEIGHT "('your path of trained checkpoints')"
 ```